Should I Get Solar Panels Now or Wait?

 The Cost of Waiting for Better Solar Technology

-The Variables that Go Into the Cost of Solar
+The Variables That Go Into the Cost of Solar

 Another factor to consider is the cause of the decrease in solar costs.
 Solar tech has been the main contributing factor to the past price decreases.
 However, solar panels are no longer a large part of the cost of residential solar.

-The Price of New Tesla Solar Shingles
+The Price of Waiting for Tesla Solar Shingles

-Another consideration that many have is whether to wait for tesla solar shingles to become affordable or even available.
+Another consideration that many have is whether to wait for Tesla solar shingles to become affordable or even available.
 Solar shingle roofs are best for new builds and homes that need the roof replaced.

 If this isn’t the case, solar shingles cost significantly more than an array with solar panels.
-Even the tesla site refers customers to solar panels if they don’t need a new roof.
+Even the Tesla site refers customers to solar panels if they don’t need a new roof.

 Qualifying for Solar Panels